ros/catkin/doc/user_guide/setup_dot_py.rst

 in the CMakeLists.txt of your project.

-catkin will execute setup.py with a hot-patched version of distutils to read the arguments to set up the devel space, and execute setup.py with suitable arguments to install to the catkin install space under ``CMAKE_INSTALL_PREFIX``.
+catkin will execute setup.py with a hot-patched version of distutils or setuptools to read the arguments to set up the devel space, and execute setup.py with suitable arguments to install to the catkin install space under ``CMAKE_INSTALL_PREFIX``.

 This means that if you execute your setup.py using::